-If you want to use databases, the question is, do you need to use commercial or free software?
-The answer will be dependent on the following criteria:
+If you wish to use databases, the question is whether you should use commercial or free software?
+The answer will differ depending on the following criteria:

 - Single user or multi-user